GoogleChromeLabs/carlo/rpc/rpc.md

   // parent.addChild(rpc.handle(new Child)) here.

   // But we prefer to simply return the handle to the newly created child
-  // into the parent world.
-  return rpc.handle(new Child());
+  // into the parent world for the sake of this demo. return rpc.handle(new Child());
 });
 ```